cutemfc/My-Portfolio/README.md

 # ☘️Mei-Fang Chen  -Data Analyst Portfolio
-Hi, I am Mei-Fang with a background in data analysis and a passion for turning data into actionable insights.
-I am constantly solving real-world problem by SQL, Python, R, Excel and Visualization Tableau and Bower BI.
-I am enjoying exploring patterns, trends and bussiness oppournities hidden within data.
+Hi, I’m Mei-Fang, a data analyst with a passion for transforming data into actionable insights.
+I specialize in solving real-world problems using SQL, Python, R, Excel, and visualization tools like Tableau.
+I thrive on uncovering patterns, trends, and business opportunities hidden within data.
 Whether working independently on teams, I focus on impactful analyses, storytelling and building  meaningful solution for business growth.
 On this Github, you will find some of my exciting data analytics projects.
 Let's explore together.

 <hr style="border":2px solid gray;">